Biobix/DeepRibo/README.md

 `python DeepRibo.py train ../data/processed --train_data ecoli salmonella --test_data bacillus --tr_rpkm 0.0 0.0 --tr_cov 0.0 0.0 --te_rpkm 0.0 --te_cov 0.0 --dest models/my_model.pt -b 16 --GPU`

 **DISCLAIMER** : Normally the cut-off values are not going to be 0.
-Including data with zero signal in the ribosome profiling data will create a bad model
+Including data with zero signal in the ribosome profiling data will create a bad model.
+Notice how the flags for minimum RPKM `--tr_rpkm` and coverage `tr_cov` for the training data have listed two sequential values, each representing the dataset listed by `--train_data` according to their given rank.

 ### Predicting with a model

 `python DeepRibo.py predict ../data/processed --pred_data bacillus -pr 0 -pc 0 --model ../models/my_model_5.pt --dest ../data/processed/bacillus/my_model_bac_pred.csv`